sumeetgajjar/CS7610-F20/lab2/README.md

 - In case there are changes made to `hostfile`, please make sure to re-build the docker image before starting the containers.

 - Once started the containers will remain running unless explicitly stopped.
-The containers will be running even if there are no messages left for multicast.

 #### How to run the testcases
 Use `test_membership.py` to run the various test cases (**Recommended and requires python3**) <br/>
-It is a python script which uses `unittest` framework to test various multicasting and snapshotting scenarios. <br/>
+It is a python script which uses `unittest` framework to test various scenarios. <br/>
 All the test cases are present under the `MembershipSuite` test suite.

 - Before running a test case, `MembershipSuite.setUp()` method is invoked by the unittest framework.